bn-l/bn-l-site-blog-pages/src/content/posts/18-01-23-blender-part-1.md

 ### Tip

-- The **origin** of a mesh affects many things.
+- The **origin** (little orange dot) of a mesh affects many things.
 E.g.: mirroring and rotation.
 Select > right-click on the mesh(s) in object mode to change / reset the origin.

 ### Useful modifiers